-3.3.1 Revenue Scotland recognises the value of a risk management culture to the protection of taxpayer confidentiality and service.

-Consequently, it will:-

-- review the Corporate Plan on an annual basis - review corporate risk register on a quarterly basis - integrate risk management with planning and delivery - implement and monitor risk management arrangements across the organisation - devolve responsibility for risk ownership and management as appropriate - ensure that designated individuals receive the necessary training, ongoing support and advice in connection with risk management - measure progress in its approach to risk
+- 3.3.1 Revenue Scotland recognises the value of a strong risk management culture for maintaining an excellent service to taxpayers and the confidentiality of protected taxpayer information.
+Consequently, it will: - review the Corporate Plan on an annual basis; - review the corporate risk register on a quarterly basis; - integrate risk management with planning and delivery; - implement and monitor risk management arrangements across the organisation; - oversee appropriate delegation of responsibility for risk ownership and management; - ensure that designated individuals receive the necessary training, on-going support and advice on risk management; and - measure progress in its approach to risk management.